CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot to Choose destination settings](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.038.png)

-   >**Note:** If you do not want some of the columns in the Lakehouse, use the check box to the right of Source column to uncheck the columns you do not need.
+   >**Note:** If you do not want some of the columns in the Lakehouse, use the check box to the right of the Source column to uncheck the columns you do not need.

 ### <a name="_toc152196232"></a>Task 9: Publish Dataflow